9.6 Advanced-Topic Awareness and State Scope Limits

 |---|---|

-Estheticians should avoid diagnosis.
-You can describe what you observe in neutral terms, such as redness, swelling, open area, unusual pigmentation, or suspicious change.
-You should not tell a client that a growth is benign, that a rash is a specific disease, or that a cosmetic treatment will cure a medical condition.
-If a condition is outside your scope or looks suspicious, refer the client to a qualified health professional and document according to workplace policy.
+Estheticians avoid diagnosis.
+You may describe what you observe in neutral terms (redness, swelling, an open area, unusual pigmentation, a changing spot) but you must not tell a client that a growth is benign, that a rash is a specific disease, or that a cosmetic treatment will cure a medical condition.
+If a condition is outside scope or looks suspicious, refer the client to a qualified health professional and document per workplace policy.
+The ABCDE rule (Asymmetry, Border, Color, Diameter, Evolving) is recognition language for referral, not a license to diagnose skin cancer.

 Exam Decision Rule

-The safest answer usually verifies scope, follows manufacturer directions, screens contraindications, obtains appropriate consent when required by local rules, and avoids medical claims.
-Beware answer choices that say a candidate may perform a medical or invasive service simply because the client requests it, because a spa advertises it, or because a device is available in the room.
-Passing a theory exam is one licensing step, not a blanket authorization for every advanced treatment.
+The safest answer usually verifies scope, follows manufacturer directions, screens contraindications, obtains appropriate consent when required, and avoids medical claims.
+Beware choices stating a candidate may perform a medical or invasive service simply because the client requests it, because a spa advertises it, or because a device is in the room.
+Passing a theory exam is one licensing step, not authorization for every advanced treatment.

-This cautious framing also protects your study accuracy.
+This cautious framing also protects study accuracy.
 Do not memorize social-media claims as board facts.
-Use the current NIC CIB for national theory structure and your state or vendor bulletin for local eligibility, service permission, practical tasks, fees, scheduling, retakes, and result reporting.
-If two sources appear to conflict, use the current official source for the exam you are actually taking.
+Use the current NIC CIB for national theory structure, and your state or vendor bulletin for local eligibility, service permission, practical tasks, fees, scheduling, retakes, and result reporting.
+When two sources conflict, use the current official source for the exam you are actually taking.

 What does advanced-topic awareness mean for a national esthetics candidate?

-Which answer is best when a client asks for a service that may be outside esthetics scope in the candidate’s state?
+A client asks for a service that may be outside esthetician scope in the candidate's state.
+What is the best response?